 I’m featured in a book called Equal Stages: Standing Up for Identity and Integrity in the Performing Arts, Vol 1.
 It’s never going to be a best-seller, that’s not the point of the book.
 It is going to be something which helps to inform the journey that communities and cultures need to make as they comeContinue reading “Equal Stages”

-Towards the end of 2019, I was on panels discussing Decolonising Culture (Royal Academy) and Reimagining Britain (Queen Mary, University of London/ Wasafiri Magazine’s 35th anniversary).
+In summer 2019, I was on panels discussing Decolonising Culture (Royal Academy) and Reimagining Britain (Queen Mary, University of London/ Wasafiri Magazine’s 35th anniversary).
 Many themes ran across both these experiences, foremost among them: Imagination can be a revolutionary act, and revolutions never end.
 Imagination and revolution are about words, voices, ideas, and actions; they’reContinue reading “Imagining the future”